 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II and Canon PowerShot G1 X Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G1X Mark III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II does not offer wifi capability.
+In contrast, the 1D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II or the Canon G1 X Mark III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.